DeepExtremes/ExtremeEvents/README.md

-## TO DO for Dheed v4
-- [x] Rechunk_data -> new ERA5Cube with correct offset and scaling + consolidate : "/Net/Groups/BGI/work_2/scratch/mweynants/Dheed_v4/ERA5Cube.zarr" (:attention: pet still in old cube)
-- [x] compute and rechunk PET -> not necessary, no error here
-- [x] compute PEI
-- [x] detect extremes
-- [ ] label events
-- [ ] redo all analyses from there

-# Workflow for building and analysing Dheed v3
+# Workflow for building and analysing Dheed
-Dheed v3 is an ERA5 based global database dry and hot extreme events from 1950 to 2022, developed in the context of ESA funded project [DeepExtremes](https://eo4society.esa.int/projects/deep-extremes/).
+Dheed v4 is an ERA5 based global database dry and hot extreme events from 1950 to 2022, developed in the context of ESA funded project [DeepExtremes](https://eo4society.esa.int/projects/deep-extremes/).
 The workflow runs in Julia 1.10.0, except for the consolidation of the data cubes, which is run in python.
 Most steps of the workflow were run on the [MPI BGC-jena](https://bgc-jena.mpg.de) cluster.
 The input data are hourly ERA5 data retrieved from the [Copernicus Climate Data Store](https://cds.climate.copernicus.eu/) and stored on a local server as netcdf files.
 Some derived variables were calculated prior to the processing presented here.